azzatof/Genomic_characterisation_M.genitalium_Australia-/README.md

 3. Age vs BAPS multinomial logistic regression results:[Multinomial_Age_ORs_with_p.csv](results/Stats/Multinomial_Age_ORs_with_p.csv)

 ### 2. Bias-reduced multinomial logistic regression
-To assess genotypic antimicroibal susceptibility  mutations and their association with BAPS groups assignments a bias-reduced multinomial logistc regression model was applied using penialised likelihood estimation (typically based on Firth's correction/Jeffreys prior) to  calculate the odds ratios using nnet package (v7.3.20).
+To assess genotypic susceptibility mutations and their association with BAPS groups assignments, a bias-reduced multinomial logistc regression model was applied using penialised likelihood estimation (typically based on Firth's correction/Jeffreys prior) to  calculate the odds ratios using nnet package (v7.3.20).
 This was applied  to reduce small-sample bias and address separation.
+The following variables were assessed using individual  bias-reduced multinomial logsitc regression models: Fluoroquinolone and Tetracycline genotypic susceptibiltiy mutations.

-The following R code was used with [MG_Fluroquinolone_BAP_association_metatdata.csv](files/R-studio_input_files/MG_Fluroquinolone_BAP_association_metatdata.csv) as input:
+The following R code was used with [MG_Fluroquinolone_BAP_association_metatdata.csv](files/R-studio_input_files/MG_Fluroquinolone_BAP_association_metatdata.csv) and as input.

 ```
 library(brglm2)